About

 Temporary Additional Duty (TAD)

 I had a brief holdover at TEMDU before reporting to the USS George Washington (CVN-73) for sea duty.
-As I was an E-4 at this point, my temporary duty assignments were relatively easy enough, and I was starting to have a sense of belonging as military life was no longer a foreign concept to me.
-It was becoming more of who I was by the day.
-This was something that I took great pride in.
-I was no longer a civilian, rather I now carried on the fine traditions of being a bona fide Third Class Petty Officer in the United States Navy with all the rights and privileges that come along with the title such as being assigned yeoman detail instead of scrubbing heads and hand polishing brass fixtures.
+As I was an E-4 at this particular juncture, my temporary duty assignments were relatively easy.
+I had an overall sense of belonging as military life was no longer a foreign concept.
+It had become more of who I was, something that I took great pride in.
+I was no longer a civilian, rather I now carried on the fine traditions of being a bona fide Third Class Petty Officer in the United States Navy with all the rights and privileges that come along with the title.
+One of my favorite privileges was being assigned yeoman detail instead of scrubbing heads and hand polishing brass fixtures.
+I also began to realize that I had an innate sense to effectively manage other people as well as resources.

 Deployments